Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Laundry Soap Bars or Soap Flakes

 I have just used Fels-Naptha bar soap.
-You can get a bulk pack of 24 bars on Amazon so you can make some laundry soap and still have plenty of bars to put back in a tote for SHTF.
+You can text so you can make some laundry soap and still have plenty of bars to put back in a tote for SHTF.

 Fels-Naptha is readily available at many stores in my area and one of the most common classic laundry soap bars.
 Other brands that are notable are Zote Soap.
 You can use bar soap that is not listed for laundry use if you want.
 I have used Dr. Bronnors or Watkins when I have caught it on sale.
 If it is not a very good deal, the Dr. Bronnors bars are a lot more cost prohibitive than laundry soap bars.